 ADOH allocates CDBG funds to projects and programs that benefit residents of non-entitlement areas.
 A non-entitlement area is defined as an area which is not a metropolitan city or part of an urban county.
-In Arizona, this primarily means the communities located outside of the Phoenix and Tucson MSAs.
-Many of these communities are adjacent to entitlement areas and Indian reservations.
+In Arizona, this primarily means that Maricopa County, Pima County, Flagstaff, Prescott and Yuma are excluded.